-acl defines a named IP address matching list, for access control and other uses. controls declares control channels to be used by the rndc utility. include includes a file. key specifies key information for use in authentication and autho- - rization using TSIG.
+acl defines a named IP address matching list, for access control

+and other uses.

+controls declares control channels to be used by the rndc utility.

-logging specifies what the server logs, and where the log messages are sent. lwres configures named to also act as a light-weight resolver daemon (lwresd). masters defines a named masters list for inclusion in stub and slave masters zone masters clauses. options controls global server configuration options and sets defaults • for other statements. server sets certain configuration options on a per-server basis. statistics-channels declares communication channels to get access to named statistics. trusted-keys defines trusted DNSSEC keys. managed-keys lists DNSSEC keys to be kept up to date using RFC 5011 trust anchor maintenance. view defines a view. zone defines a zone.
+include includes a file.

+key specifies key information for use in authentication and autho-

+rization using TSIG.

+logging specifies what the server logs, and where the log messages are

+sent.

+lwres configures named to also act as a light-weight resolver dae-

+mon (lwresd).

+masters defines a named masters list for inclusion in stub and slave

+zones' masters or also-notify lists.

+options controls global server configuration options and sets defaults

+for other statements.

+server sets certain configuration options on a per-server basis.

+statistics-channels declares communication channels to get access to named

+statistics.

+trusted-keys defines trusted DNSSEC keys.

+managed-keys lists DNSSEC keys to be kept up to date using RFC 5011 trust

+anchor maintenance.

+view defines a view.

+zone defines a zone.